eduardylopes/go-microservices/README.md

 - [ ] Create a front-end docker container
 - [ ] Create a flowchart to explain services iterations
 - [ ] Documentation how to install protobuf
+- [ ] Documentation how to start application in kubernetes